souzajvp/hands-on-ML/README.md

 Depending on the subject depth, I plan to post the summaries and code bits in my LinkedIn and Medium accounts.

+I hope to conclude this book, tryng all the code examples and answering the exercises in a period of 6 monhts.
+Date I started the project: 03/22/2021
+Maximum date to finish it : 09/22/2021